mirmahathir1/blog/README.md

 ## Goal

 Ship a simple blog app as a PWA on the web (Vercel) and as an Android app via Bubblewrap/TWA.
 Data in a long-lived Postgres instance (Neon).
-Development in Docker.
+Uses Docker.

 ## Core Features

 * Account: sign up, login, logout, edit profile, delete account.
 * Posts: create, edit, delete, list, view.
+* Home: list all posts from all users (author and date).
 * Post fields: `title` (string), `body` (string).
 * User fields: `name`, `email`, `password` (hashed).
 * Auth: email + password with session cookies.
 * Basic validation and access control: users can only manage their own posts and account.

-## Non-Goals

-* Rich text, media uploads, comments, roles, drafts, tags, likes.
-Omit until later.

 ## Stack